 By: Marcus Smith and Chris Corcoran

-Connecticut Children’s Healthy Homes Program is now offering virtual support to families to ensure that we continue to make their homes healthier and safer to live in.
+Connecticut Children’s Healthy Homes Program is now offering virtual support for families to ensure that we continue to make their homes healthier and safer to live in.
 We made this shift out of necessity due the COVID-19 pandemic.
 We are proud to be able to continue our work as part of the “new normal” we all find ourselves living in.

 When the COVID-19 pandemic hit Connecticut in March, Healthy Homes suspended its work for three months out of concern for the health and safety of our team members and the children and families we serve.
 After that, it took about another month to get back up and running.
 We needed to alter our contracts and other documents to reflect the realities of the pandemic.
 We needed to create waivers for team members, families and contractors to sign to minimize any liability should anyone contract the COVID-19 virus while our work was underway.
 We also needed to have extensive conversations with contractors, families and team members to ensure that all were comfortable proceeding in this new environment.
 Our contractors also needed time to order the necessary supplies to restart their work.